-In the attachment sectiopn fo this page you can find a briefing written by ABA's host organisation, the National Children's Bureau, for MPs outlining their key questions for government in relation to the Green Paper.
+In the attachment section of this page, you can find a briefing written by ABA's host organisation, the National Children's Bureau, for MPs outlining their key questions for the government in relation to the Green Paper.

 Improving children’s mental health is an urgent challenge for policy makers and professionals in the UK.
 Recent research suggests that at age 14, one in four girls and one in 10 boys have symptoms of depression.[i]
 There is evidence that the problem is intensifying, with a recent survey of school leaders reporting a dramatic increase in the number of students suffering from mental health and wellbeing issues.[ii]
 Meanwhile, specialist support is becoming increasingly difficult to access.
 The average maximum waiting time for a first appointment with children and young people’s mental health services is 26 weeks (42 weeks until the start of treatment).[iii]
 The Prime Minister has described this as one of the ‘burning injustices’ of our time, pledging to ‘transform’ the way the country deals with mental health problems ‘across society and at every stage of life’.[iv]